Updated May 2026

 Step 1: Let competitive bidding reveal the true price.

 Portland owns the Moda Center.
 It should lease the building the way any rational owner leases a valuable asset: through competitive bidding.
 Issue a request for proposals.
 Invite arena operators (OVG, AEG, ASM Global, and others) to bid on a master lease with the right to sublease to the Blazers.
 Dundon can bid too.
-In fact, he is motivated to—leasing directly from the city is cheaper than paying a middleman's markup.
+The competitive process forces bidders to reveal their true valuations.
+The city does not have to guess what the building is worth.
+If structured as a sealed-bid auction with a second-price payment rule, bidders are incentivized to bid their true valuations.
+The market tells the city the price.

 Step 2: Name the Blazers discount explicitly.